silvhua/lighthouse-capstone-project/README.md

 <br>

 1RM was predicted using the following equation:

-$$
-1RM = LV_{slope} \times MVT + LV_{intercept}
+**1RM = LV_{slope} × MVT + LV_{intercept}**
-$$

 For model 1, MVT was the mean velocity measured for the individual using the 1RM load.
 For model 2, MVT was the mean velocity for all participants for each exercise (0.27519 m/s for FW squat, 0.25558 m/s for SM squat).
-Model 2 thus allows for 1RM estimation even without the individual having completed 1RM testing, which would be necessary to determine the individual's MVT as required in Model 1.
+Model 2 thus allows for 1RM estimation even without the individual having ever performed 1RM testing, which would be necessary to determine the individual's MVT as required in Model 1.